 For most business owners, the best type of pricing is interchange plus pricing.
 In this pricing model, each transaction has fees that accurately reflect the actual cost of running it.
 There is also some markup for the payment processor.
 The end result is a variety of fees based on card type and transaction method.

-This means that when a customer pays with a Visa debit card, you (the merchant) won’t end up paying the same fee as you would for an American Express credit card.
+This means that when a customer pays with a Visa debit card, you (the merchant) won’t end up paying the same fee as you would to run a platinum American Express credit card.

 Your payment processor should also be able to offer you fees based on sales volume.

-Flat fees that don’t take volume into account are a big drawback of companies like PayPal, Stripe, and Square (Shopify is powered by Stripe).
+Flat fees that don’t take volume into account are a big drawback of companies like PayPal, Stripe, and Square.
 And that’s a big reason why companies who expand behind the infant stage really must get away from big behemoth processors.

 As your sales volume grows, you are helping your payment processor make more money.
 In return, they should be able to help you out by giving you a discount as your sales volume increases.